 18. Nearly everyone else is socially awkward, too.

-While there are some people in publishing who sail through social interactions with either consummate grace or a well-warded shield of DGAF…most other people are trying just as hard as you are not to make complete and total idiots of themselves.
+While there are some people in publishing who sail through social interactions with either consummate grace or a well-warded shield of DGAF…most other people are trying just as hard as you are not to make complete and total arses of themselves.
 They’re fretting over whether they came on too strong, or working up the nerve to talk to someone, or wondering if they stuck their foot in their mouth…just like you.
 And if you think they think poorly of you after a social interaction?
 They’re more likely thinking poorly of themselves, and rather than thinking they don’t like you, they’re probably worrying about whether or not you like them.
 When in a crowd of people who spend the majority of their time wrapped up in their heads talking to imaginary people, you’re going to end up with a uniquely socialized group full of raggedy edges trying to figure out how they fit together.
 We’re the puzzle pieces with Deadpool’s curvy edges, but please don’t ask if we’ll stick it in your a –

 19. …ahem.
 Moving on…grudges are not the end of the world, or the end of you.

 Sometimes conflict is going to happen.
 It’s inevitable.
 People who tell stories for a living tend to be unsurprisingly good at stumbling their way into drama sooner or later, usually with each other.
 You’re going to burn a bridge here and there.
 There’ll be incompatible personalities.
 Misunderstandings.
 Missteps.
 But it’s over.
 It’s done.
 Whomever you had the conflict with is not going to impact your future as an author; they’re going to go their way, while you go yours.
 There will always be things you wish you said; always be things you wish you said better.
 Always be misunderstandings you want to clear up, corrections you want to make.
-Old hurts that still pain on a quiet day when you thoughts start to drift.
+Old hurts that still pain on a quiet day when your thoughts start to drift.
 But the best thing you can do for yourself is let it go.
 You aren’t the only one who’s had some kind of falling out with someone in the industry.
 You haven’t been black-balled.
 You aren’t a pariah.
 It’s pretty normal, happens every day…and yet somehow the wheel still keeps turning, the machine still keeps churning, and you’ve still got all the other friends and connections you’ve made.
 And once the dust settles…you’re okay.
 So let the grudge go.

 20. Social media is not everything.